nqmn/adddosdn/docs/scenario.md

 # SDN DDoS Dataset Generation Scenario

-This document provides a comprehensive overview of the Mininet host scenario for DDoS dataset generation, including detailed network architecture, host roles, traffic patterns, and attack flows.
+This document provides a comprehensive overview of the Mininet host scenario for DDoS dataset generation, including detailed network architecture, host roles, traffic patterns, and attack flows, as orchestrated by `dataset_generation/main.py` and configured by `dataset_generation/config.json`.

 ## Network Architecture